vanesascode/blog-node-express-ejs-mdbatlas-mvc/Readme.md

 ## 🔹 ROUTES:

 App.js defines two routes: - The root route ("/") redirects to the "/blogs" route. - The "/tips" route renders the "tips" view with a title of "Tips to write blog posts".
-It sets up the "/blogs" route to use the blogRoutes file for handling blog-related routes.
+It sets up the "/blogs" route to use the blogRoutes.js file inside the routes folder for handling blog-related routes.
 It defines a default 404 route that renders the "404" view with a title of "404".

 ## 🔹 CONTROLLER: